-BioKids admits students of any race, color, religion, or ethnic origin.
-We serve children from birth through five years in three classrooms: the Infant Program, Toddler Program, and the Preschool Program.
+BioKids welcomes students of any race, color, religion, or ethnic origin, and adheres to the University's Nondiscrimination Policy.
+We serve children from birth through five in three classrooms: the Infant Program, Toddler Program, and the Preschool Program.
 Spaces are limited; we enroll families based on established level of priority and as spaces come available.

-BioKids is open to all families, although priority will be given to siblings of currently enrolled children, followed by faculty members, staff, and students in the School of Biological Sciences (SBS) and then the College of Science (CoS) (Chemistry, Mathematics, and Physics & Astronomy).
-Should spots remain unfilled after these communities have been served, BioKids will admit children of other University of Utah affiliated individuals.
+BioKids is open to all campus families, although priority will be given to siblings of currently enrolled children, followed by faculty members, staff, and students in the School of Biological Sciences (SBS) and then employees of the College of Science (CoS).
+Should spaces remain unfilled after these communities have been served, BioKids will admit children of other University of Utah affiliated individuals based on our ability to accommodate their child's enrollment long term.